syagawa/cameyamasan/README.md

 # ESP32 Camera controlled by Raspberry Pi

-M5Stack Timer Camera X controlled by python on Raspberry Pi.
+M5Stack Timer Camera X controlled by python on Raspberry Pi with Wi-Fi.

 ## specs